uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

     * This can also be set to `debug` to enable very verbose logging.

 ## HarborClairAdapter Settings
+HarborClairAdapter requires specific environment variables to be set in order to start, which are stored within secrets as described in the `services/harborclairadapter/harborclair.yml` file.

 * `CORE_URL`
   * This value tells HarborClairAdapter where Harbor-Core can be reached.
   * The default value is `http://harbor-core:8080`